8 Array Formulas

 Total

-in cell E1 and press ENTER.
-A new column is now automatically created.Select cell E2 and type
+in cell E1 and press ENTER to create a new column.In cell E2, type

 .